Best Budget Phones Under $500 Worth Buying

 Who it is for: People who want a standout design, excellent display quality, and a clean software experience under $400.

-Who it is for: Heavy users, travelers, and anyone who cannot afford to run out of battery during a long day and wants top-tier performance without flagship pricing.
+Who it is for: Heavy users, travelers, and anyone who cannot afford to run out of battery during a long day and wants years of guaranteed updates without flagship pricing.

 Samsung Galaxy A56